Alfresco/acs-packaging/docs/creating-a-t-engine.md

                                               @RequestParam(value = "language") String language)
 ```

-The handler method for the `/transform` endpoint, it serves HTTP
-requests for transforms.
-ACS will make requests to this endpoint when
+The `/transform` endpoint handles ACS repository requests to Local
-configured to use Local Transforms.
+Transforms over http.
+Generally it will:
+* prepare source and target files on disk using the supplied
+  MultipartFile and targetExtension.
+The Transformer Base will handle
+  the removal of these files.
+* perform the transform
+* send the result back

 Method parameters:

 * **sourceMultipartFile** - The file to be transformed from the
 transform request.
-This is always provided in ACS requests.
+This is always provided.
 * **targetExtension** - The target extension of the transformed file
 to be returned in the response.
-This is always provided in ACS requests.
+This is always provided.
 * **language** - This is the custom transform option defined for
 the example T-Engine.